The Ultimate Siargao Travel Guide

 Phone: 0915 240 7012

 Serving classic Filipino and Italian dishes, La Carinderia Restaurant is another one of Siargao’s go-to foodie havens.
 It has a nice, relaxing ambiance, like a classy carinderia.
 Its fresh seafood dishes are the bomb here.
-Pair them with drinks and your meal here will definitely make your day.
-La Carinderia is also known for being a vegetarian restaurant, so if you’re on an all-plant diet or simply want to try vegan dishes, do drop by this place.
+Pair them with drinks, and your meal here will definitely make your day.
+La Carinderia is also known for being a vegetarian restaurant, so if you’re on an all-plant diet or want to try vegan dishes, drop by this place.

 Aventino’s Pizza, Pasta, and Vino